GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Construction of GOT-10k

 \subsection{Annotation of Trajectories}

-We follow the standard rules in object detection\cite{crowdsourcing2012} for the labeling of object bounding boxes in GOT-10k.
-Note this differs from some visual tracking datasets such as VOT\cite{vot2013,vot2016}, where the optimal object bounding box is defined as the one with minimum background pixels contained.
-Since object tracking has been frequently used in a number of related areas such as video image detection\cite{tubelets2016,tcnn2017} and segmentation\cite{seg2018}, multiple object tracking\cite{mot_vot2017} and self-supervised learning\cite{wang2015unsupervised,wang2017selfsup}, keeping a compatible annotation standard encourages the development of more practical trackers.
+We follow the standard in object detection~\cite{crowdsourcing2012} for the labeling of objects' tight bounding boxes.
+Note this differs from some visual tracking datasets such as VOT~\cite{vot2013,vot2016}, where the optimal object bounding box is defined as a rotated rectangle containing minimum background pixels.
+Since visual tracking algorithms have been frequently used in a number of related areas such as video object detection~\cite{tubelets2016,tcnn2017} and segmentation~\cite{seg2018}, multiple object tracking~\cite{mot_vot2017} and self-supervised learning~\cite{wang2015unsupervised,wang2017selfsup}, keeping a compatible annotation standard encourages the development of more practical trackers.

 In addition to object bounding boxes, GOT-10k also provides the annotation of visible ratios.
 A visible ratio is a percentage indicating the approximate proportion of an object that is visible.
-The pixels that are occluded or cut by image correspond to the invisible part.
-As is indicated in many tracking benchmarks\cite{vot2017,otb2015,nuspro2016}, occlusion is one of the most challenging factors that can easily cause tracking failure.
-We hope the labeling of visible ratios can provide extra supervision and help improve tracking robustness under occlusion.
+The pixels that are occluded or truncated by image boundaries correspond to the invisible part.
+As is indicated in many tracking benchmarks~\cite{vot2017,otb2015,nuspro2016}, occlusion is one of the most challenging factors that can easily cause tracking failure.
+We hope the labeling of visible ratios can facilitate the tracking community to develop occlusion-aware tracking methods.
 We divide visible ratios into 7 ranges with a step of $15\%$.
 Figure~\ref{fig:occ_annotations} (a)-(d) compares the per-frame occlusion labeling of different tracking datasets while Figure~\ref{fig:occ_annotations} (e) shows the cumulative distribution of visible ratios annotated in our dataset.
-Through visible ratios, GOT-10k provides a more continuous labeling of target occlusion status (the percentage of occlusion can be easily calculated as $(1-v)$ using the visible ratio $v$).
+Through visible ratios, GOT-10k provides a more continuous labeling of target occlusion status (the percentage of occlusion/truncation can be easily calculated as $(1-v)$ using the visible ratio $v$).
 Similar to video collection, we use 1 annotation stage and 4 verification stages to ensure the quality of each annotation.
 Table~\ref{tab:qc_annotation} lists out the pipeline.
-The object annotation and the first 3 stages of verification are conducted in the data company while the authors of this paper will randomly check 20\% of the submitted results.
-The acceptance criterion is a qualified rate of above 95\%.
+For the annotated data, the first 3 stages of verification are conducted in the data company, then the authors will go through every video and determine whether to accept its annotations or not.
+All unqualified annotations are sent back to the company for refinement.
+The verification process ensures that all accepted videos have been visualized and checked for several rounds and their quality can be largely guaranteed.